March 12, 2026 (3mo ago)

 };

-Temps fires webhooks at every stage of the deployment lifecycle -- not just success and failure.
-Because Temps controls the entire pipeline from git push through health check, it has visibility into stages that external CI systems can't observe.
+Temps fires webhooks at every stage of the deployment lifecycle.
+Because Temps controls the full pipeline from git push through health check, it has visibility into events that external CI systems can't observe.

-# Register a webhook endpoint via the Temps API
+# Register a webhook endpoint via the Temps CLI

 -H "Authorization: Bearer $TEMPS_API_TOKEN" \